NoahLeu/gesture_based_visual_presentation/README.md

 ## Usage

 1. Open the application in your browser at [http://localhost:3000](http://localhost:3000)
+2. Click the enable camera button
-2. Allow the application to access your webcam when prompted
+3. Allow the application to access your webcam when prompted
-3. Choose a 3D model from the menu (coming soon)
+4. Choose a 3D model from the menu (coming soon)
-4. Use your hand gestures to control the model's position, rotation, and scale
+5. Use your hand gestures to control the model's position, rotation, and scale

 ### Hand Gestures